 I curse myself for ending up in this situation.
 Adventures are fun, and the level of challenge is what makes them a trill, but the misadventure zone is a dangerous place to be playing.
 My skill level may not be good enough, and my mental strength certainly isn't when mistakes are not an option.
 There's no room for error, clumsiness or loss of concentration.
 On occasions I struggle to stay focused and calm when consequences are so high.

-Once back on solid ground be sure to log that experience (even if it's just in your head), I'm sure it's an experience your unlikely to forget in a hurry anyway.
+Once back on solid ground be sure to log that experience in your memory (although I'm sure you'll not forget it in a hurry).
 You'll forever be using it as a reference to calculate future risks and adventures.
 Now you can relish in your survival, and tell one heck of a story in the pub later.
-A story otherwise known as an 'Epic', worn like a badge of honour.
+A story otherwise known as an 'Epic', often worn like a badge of honour.

 Remember; everyone is different.
 What may be misadventure for one, may be a walk in the park for another.
 Even the pros will have been in the misadventure zone before.
 The most experienced mountaineer, paddler, skydiver (whatever the sport) have gained their experience through previous adventure and misadventure.